nullprop/wgpu-renderer/README.md

 ## Try it out
 [rasanen.dev/wgpu-renderer](https://rasanen.dev/wgpu-renderer)
 Note: the .wasm is about 50 MB because it embeds Sponza.
-Note: shadowmaps are not enabled on WebGL.
+Note: shadowmaps and volumetric fog are not enabled on WebGL.

 Controls:
 - WASD - Move horizontally